equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

       timeLimitSeconds: 120
 ```

 The maximum number of seconds a job can run.
-If the job's running time exceeds the limit, it will be automatically shut down with status `Failed`.
+If the job's running time exceeds the limit, it will be automatically stopped with status `Failed`.
 The default value is `43200` seconds, 12 hours.

 `timeLimitSeconds` applies to the total duration of the job, and takes precedence over `backoffLimit`.
-Once `timeLimitSeconds` has been reached the job will be marked as `Failed` even if `backoffLimit` has not been reached.
+Once `timeLimitSeconds` has been reached, the job will be stopped with status `Failed` even if `backoffLimit` has not been reached.

 ### `backoffLimit`